awsdocs/amazon-kendra-developer-guide/doc_source/API_ListFaqs.md

 Type: Array of [FaqSummary](API_FaqSummary.md) objects

  ** [NextToken](#API_ListFaqs_ResponseSyntax) **   <a name="Kendra-ListFaqs-response-NextToken"></a>
-The `ListFaqs` operation returns a page of FAQs at a time\.
-The maximum size of the page is set by the `MaxResults` parameter\.
-If there are more jobs in the list than the page size, Amazon Kendra returns the `NextPage` token\.
-Include the token in the next request to the `ListFaqs` operation to return the next page of FAQs\.
+If the response is truncated, Amazon Kendra returns this token that you can use in the subsequent request to retrieve the next set of FAQs\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 800\.